sgombar/datacleaning_final/CODEBOOK.md

 # Code Book

-Code book to summarize the data fields in `subject_activity.txt`.
+Code book to summarize the data fields in `tidy.txt`.

 ## Identifiers

-* `subject_activity` - The ID of the test subject with the activity as a single field.
+* `subject` - The ID of the test subjec
+* 'activity' - Activity as a single field.

 ## Measurements
-"Subject"
+"Subject" - Volunteer number 1-30

-"Activity"
+"Activity" - Activity (See Below)

-"tBodyAcc_mean_X"
+"tBodyAcc_mean_X" - Numeric Value ...

 "tBodyAcc_mean_Y"